eetueklund/fastq_analysis/README.md

 Optional second argument is the string "runAMR".
 This tells the program to run AMRFinder+.
 (Run time ~doubles)

-Conda Environment is created and downloads all required packages if the environemnt does not exist. (conda install sometimes fails)
+Conda Environment is automatically created and downloads all required packages if the environment does not already exist. (conda install step sometimes fails.
+This step should be containerized in the future)

         Command: bash master.sh 230321